 Teachers provide safety in such vulnerable times meanwhile needing to teach “family life education.”
 Its awkward added to awkward.

 It is in the middle school years that the first root of shame digs in deep.
-Abigail (Dauntlessly Cautious) has shared this so honestly with us in her blog.
 The shame that develops during these tender years way too often defines how we grow into adults.
 You know this to be true because it is true for you too.
 I have my own shaming memories to share of being in the locker room for a PE class.
 Or so many others.
 Thankfully the healing love of Jesus started healing me at 15 and I’ve grown into someone who doesn’t even resemble that 12-year old.

 Too many adults still resemble the 12-year old that they were.
 Shame starts in middle school.